User Guide Cancel

 Vertex tangent space: displays the tangent, binormal and normal vectors for all vertices as colored gizmos

-Most of these options are available as button toggles in the Scene toolbar, see below.
+Some of these options are available as button toggles in the Scene toolbar.

 Scene toolbar